 Tracking your fitness may be a way to help manage symptoms and side effects for sarcoidosis patients.

 As many sarc warriors know, it can be extremely difficult to stay active when you’re living with sarc.
 Between the chronic pain, fatigue, shortness of breath, and wide variety of side effects of medications, it can feel like you have every reason not to exercise.
-However, anecdotally as well as in some studies, it’s been shown that regular physical activity can actually help reduce some of these symptoms and may improve daily quality of life for sarcoidosis patients.
+However, anecdotally as well as in some studies, it’s been shown that regular physical activity might actually help reduce some of these symptoms and may improve daily quality of life for sarcoidosis patients.

 One of the latest studies on this is coming out of the Netherlands at the ILD Care Foundation.
 They are studying the benefits of regular moderate activity levels in patients with chronic lung diseases.
 They recently released a video explaining the study and the preliminary results they’re seeing with patients enrolled in the study.